ogunlao/ogunlao.github.io/_posts/2020-05-23-knn-as-a-neural-network.md

 ## Conclusion

-In this article, We showed how a k-nearest eighbor classifier can be transformed into a neural network using the datapoints as parameters.
+In this article, We showed how a k-nearest neighbor classifier can be transformed into a neural network using the datapoints as parameters.
 This is also a non-parametric model and the weights of the model increases as the number of training points increases.
 Finally, neural network is a universal function approximator and can therefore be an exercise to represent other models in terms of a basic neural network model.